 Emma’s specialism is looking at creative solutions to classroom practice and learning, working with all age groups.
 She has a background in museum and visual arts education and English language teaching, as well as communications, marketing, video, audio, design and coding.
 She has also worked in teacher management working with the business side of running language schools and working with agents.
 She is a visual artist with an active, recognised career spanning 20 + years (emmapratt.com).
+Her current project is in writing and illustrating for children.
 She is also a parent and company director.

 Emma has been designing online learning courses since 2013 and was, with Jamie King, a finalist in the ELTons 2014 for Innovation in Teaching Resources.

 - Bachelor of Fine Arts

 - CELTA Certificate– Certificate in English Language Teacher to Adults (Seville, Spain)

 - Post Graduate: Museum Studies, Massey University, New Zealand